-Americans living abroad are still required to file a US tax return, reporting their worldwide income.
+Americans living abroad are required to file a US tax return, reporting their worldwide income.
 This is true for expats who file foreign taxes too, and regardless of whether there’s a Tax Treaty between the US and the country of residence.

 Filing a US tax return as an expat from abroad is more complex than filing in the US.
 This is because expats also have to claim one or more IRS provisions such as the Foreign Tax Credit and the Foreign Earned Income Exclusion to reduce (in most cases to zero) their US tax bill.
 They do this by filing additional forms.
 Expats also often have to report any foreign bank accounts, investments, and business interests they may have.